-Ideas must be related to transportation issues.
-(See NOTE below.)
+- Ideas must be related to transportation issues.
+(See note below.)

-Ideas must be received by the deadline (3:00PM on November 7, 2014).
+- Ideas must be received by the deadline (3:00 PM on November 6, 2015.)

 Check out the ORIL FAQ page for answers to frequently asked questions.
 Current topics include how ORIL funding works, where the funding comes from, what is required of individuals whose ideas are selected, and more.
 For more information on the ORIL program, how it works, and details on the criteria used by the ORIL Board to select the ideas, check out the ORIL Guidebook.
-To learn more about the research currently being funding by ORIL, check out the FY2015 ORIL Program Book.
+To learn more about the research currently being funding by ORIL, check out the FY2016 ORIL Program Book.

-If you have a question about ORIL or need help submitting an idea, please email: ORIL@dot.state.oh.us or contact Vicky Fout or Mike Fitch.
+If you have a question about ORIL or need help submitting an idea, please email: ORIL@dot.ohio.gov or contact Vicky Fout (614-466-3029) or Mike Fitch (614-387-7358).

 (6) Study, research, and training on the engineering standards and construction materials for transportation systems described in paragraph (5), including the evaluation and accreditation of inspection and testing and the regulation and taxation of their use.